sanjoyg/dirigera_platform/README.md

 ![](https://github.com/sanjoyg/dirigera_platform/blob/main/screenshots/config-ip-details.png)

-To test the integration, enter the IP as "mock"
+To test the integration, enter the IP as "mock".
+The check-box indicates if the bulbs/lights associated with a device-set should be visible as entities or not

 ![](https://github.com/sanjoyg/dirigera_platform/blob/main/screenshots/config-mock.png)